ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ## Change log

 ##### 2.0.0
  * Changed JS API signatures
+ * Removed the use of using a copy of Briding-Header.h
+ * Changed the BMSClient.intialize method
+ * Removed filters and capture methods for BMSLogger
+ * Added iniit method for BMSAnalytics

 ## Release Notes